najaeda/naja-verilog/README.md

 ```

 is called for each assign statement, facilitating the capture of signal assignments.

-In Following verilog snippets, we detail in pseudo C++ code the corresponding constructed structures.
+In Following verilog snippets, the corresponding constructed data stuctures are detailed in pseudo C++ code.

 ```verilog
 assign n0 = n1;